-Reading: Titus 2
+Today's Bible Reading: Titus 2

 Reflecting and Thinking

-Heavenly Father, help us to have a broader picture of your will for us in every area of our lives.
+Heavenly Father, help us to have a clearer vision of your will for us in every area of our lives.
 Help us to see our commitment and relationship with you, made possible through Jesus, as a factor and influence in every part of life.
 Grant us an eagerness to do good, place in us the desire to do good, and teach us goodness.
 We pray in the name of Jesus, Amen.